 - Battle Discretion Shot: Faith and Buffy in Faith's dream, where various moans and punches can be heard from an open grave they fall into.

-You're thinking "You'll never get away with this!
+- Brass BallsFaith: You're thinking "You'll never get away with this!"

-Actually I was thinking "My daughter is going to kill you soon."
-Faith:
+Joyce: Actually I was thinking "My daughter is going to kill you soon."

-- Chekhov's Catch Phrase: Five-by-five.
+- Catchphrase: Faith uses "five-by-five" to claim that she's doing fine.
 (It's a radio communication slang for "loud and clear".
 Now you know.)